EWright212/Bank-tech-test/README.md

  11. Assume statement just outputs all transactions made, in order of input to stystem, not in chronological order
  12. Withdrawals and deposits happen sepererately
  13. Withdrawals and deposits made for amounts rounded to nearest pence
- 14. Withdrawals are not in negative form
+ 14. Withdrawals/deposits are not in negative form
+ 15. Transactions are given valid dates as user self inputs dates

  Edge cases: